desmid/tickers/README.md

     BP.L             EUR:USD
                      EURUSD
   </PRE>

 - Ignore other text not matching these types of pattern.

 - Web fetches should be robust and produce an informative message on failure.

 ### Design requirements

-- Macros must be embedded within the spreadsheet.
+- The application should be self-contained, i.e., macros must be embedded within the spreadsheet not stored in external files.

 - Macros must use human-readable spreadsheet coordinates like `A1`, `B10:B100`, `C`.

-- Spreadsheet operations should be abstracted behind a facade.
+- Spreadsheet operations should be abstracted for code portability to other systems.

-- Code should be structured and reusable, not a monolithic blob.
-- Code should be extendable to other data sources.
+- Code should be structured and extendable to other data sources.

-- Code should use a logging facility.
+- Code shoud have an optional logging facility for debugging.

 ### Design issues

-LO/OO Python macro bindings in a spreadsheet can reference an external system directory called `pythonpath`.
-Spreadsheet embedded macros are implemented in an `ods` spreadsheet in a different way: the spreadsheet file is a zip archive with Python macros typically placed under `Scripts/python` in a single file with appropriate entries in `META-INF/manifest.xml`.
+LO/OO Python macro bindings in a spreadsheet can reference an external system directory called `pythonpath`, but this would break the design requirement of being self-contained.

+Alternatively, spreadsheet embedded macros can be implemented in an `ods` spreadsheet in a different way: the spreadsheet file is a zip archive with Python macros typically placed under `Scripts/python` in a single file with appropriate entries in `META-INF/manifest.xml`.

+Problem:

 Placing multiple files under `Scripts/python` presents a problem as they are not added to the Python package search path.
 This is of course relative to the